SWAC Football Championship Game: Team selection

 When the game was initially proposed, the teams playing in the championship game was to include those with the best record against seven conference opponents from each division.
 However in August 1999 league officials changed the rule.
 For the inaugural contest, participation in the championship game was based on the record against the four divisional opponents only, not all conference teams.
 This format was dropped by the SWAC following the 1999 championship game in favor of the original proposal based on all league games, not only the divisional opponents.

 Divisions

+Since the SWAC split into divisions and began conducting a conference championship game, the divisions have only ever been realigned once.
+In 2021, Florida A&M and Bethune-Cookman joined the SWAC and were placed into the Eastern Division, and Alcorn State was moved to the Western Division to maintain an equal number of teams in both divisions.